SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 One of your transmitters is not working at all

     The rx and tx flags for the N200 connected to the non-working transmitter should both be set to false.
     This will disable the transmit and receive channels for that transmitter.
-Additionally, adjust the main_antennas_count entry in the config file to the number of remaining working transmitters.

 #.
 One of your N200s is not working properly and you've inserted the spare N200